typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 </plugin>
 ```

-When building a container image for our application, base image from [openjdk:8-jre-alpine](https://hub.docker.com/_/openjdk/) will be used to provide a working JRE 8 installation for our application to run on.
+When building a container image for the application, base image from [openjdk:8-jre-alpine](https://hub.docker.com/_/openjdk/) will be used to provide a working JRE 8 installation for the application to run on.
 The container image name expression is `%g/%a:%l` where `%g`, `%a`, and `%l` are Maven project's group id, artefact id, and the image tag.
 When published, our image will tagged with `latest` and `${project.version}`

 The fabric8 Maven plugin will place all the jar files under `/maven` directory which need to be added to the JVM's classpath.
 Also note that we have added the Akka clustering related system properties as part of the JVM options.